ChristianFJung/simple-github-buttons/relativeReferences.md

 # Relative Ref

 This file holds the code for relative references.
 To use the relative references, you first need to download the repo into your project folder.
-To do this you have several options.
+To do this you have several options:

 1. [Download Repo as Zip.](https://github.com/ChristianFJung/simple-github-buttons/archive/master.zip)
 2. Clone:  `git clone https://github.com/ChristianFJung/simple-github-buttons buttons `